 Caroline Koch, WaterNow Alliance Water Policy Director, leads the organization’s work in identifying and addressing policy and legal barriers to implementation of sustainable water management practices through toolkit development, legislative and administrative advocacy, and policy white papers.
 She was previously a partner at Lawyers for Clean Water, Inc. representing environmental non-profit organizational clients in federal citizen suit actions and impact litigation advocating for the protection of California’s water and public trust resources.
 Caroline serves on the San Francisco League of Conservation Voters Board.
 She graduated with a BA in English and Public Policy from Duke University and a JD with honors from Golden Gate University School of Law, with a Certificate in Environmental Law.

-This interview took place on October 28, 2021.
+This interview was conducted by Carly Schmidt on October 28, 2021, with minor updates published on December 6, 2022.
 Learn more about Caroline’s work at https://waternow.org/.